 TCG Ultimate Golf Buddy Trips - North Dakota

-Here’s a full Golf Buddy Trip itinerary from Minnesota that visits the 5 best public courses in North Dakota and gives you best nearby places to eat, drink and sleep!
+Here’s a full 5-day Golf Buddy Trip itinerary from Minnesota that visits the 6 best public courses in North Dakota and gives you best nearby places to eat, drink and sleep!

 QUICK SUMMARY:

-Twin Cities → Grand Forks (King’s Walk GC) → Ray/Williston area (The Links of North Dakota) → Medora (Bully Pulpit) → South Heart/Dickinson (Pheasant Country GC) → Bismarck (Hawktree GC) → Twin Cities
+Twin Cities, MN → Grand Forks (King’s Walk GC) → Minot (Beowolf Golf Club) → Ray/Williston area (The Links of North Dakota) → Medora (Bully Pulpit) → South Heart/Dickinson (Pheasant Country GC) → Bismarck (Hawktree GC) → Twin Cities, MN

-Why start here: It is the natural first stop coming out of the Twin Cities and gives you a strong opening round on an Arnold Palmer design before you turn west.
-King’s Walk is an 18-hole Arnold Palmer Signature course with a prairie-links feel, sculpted bunkers, bentgrass greens, practice area, pro shop, and Eagle’s Crest Grill on site.
+Why start here: Begin your roadtrip with a 4.5 hour drove from the Twin Cities to King’s Walk GC, an 18-hole Arnold Palmer Signature course with a prairie-links feel, sculpted bunkers, bentgrass greens, practice area, pro shop, and Eagle’s Crest Grill on site.

 🏠 Stay: